-NOTICE OF 2020 ANNUAL MEETING OF STOCKHOLDERS To Be Held on August 4, 2020 9:00 a.m.
+NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS

+To Be Held on May 25, 2022

+9:00 a.m.
 Pacific Time

-Pacific Biosciences of California, Inc.'s 2020 Annual Meeting of Stockholders will be held virtually on Thursday, August 4, 2020 at 9:00 a.m.
+Pacific Biosciences of California, Inc.'s 2022 Annual Meeting of Stockholders will be held virtually on Wednesday, May 25, 2022 at 9:00 a.m.
 Pacific Time online via live webcast.
-You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to and during the meeting by visiting: www.meetingcenter.io/296173096.
+You will be able to attend and participate in the Annual Meeting online, vote your shares electronically and submit your questions prior to and during the meeting by visiting: meetnow.global/MNPUZ57.
 To access the virtual meeting, please have your notice or proxy card in hand when you visit the website.
-The password for this virtual meeting is - PACB2020.
+If you have difficulty accessing the virtual Annual Meeting, please call (888) 724-2416 or (781) 575-2748 for assistance.